Don Haas

 • Friend of the Planet Award, The National Center for Science Education, 2019 (Award granted to PRI for our work in climate change education)

-• US Advisory Committee, International Ocean Discovery Program, Education Member, 2018 - present
+• US Advisory Committee, International Ocean Discovery Program, Education Member, 2018 - 2021

 • Thomas B. Ervin Distinguished Service Award, National Association of Earth Science Teachers, 2018